-- Walk-in closets (36" or deeper from wall to back of closet door) must have a switched overhead light. - If using ceiling fans with light kits, the fan and light kit must have separate switches. - In Type A and Type B units and common areas the switches to be no higher than 48" AFF. - Remote switches for range hoods (one switch for fan, another for light) are required in all elderly and Type A units.
+- Walk-in closets (36" or deeper from wall to back of closet door) must have a switched overhead light. - If using ceiling fans with light kits, the fan and light kit must have separate switches. - In Type A and Type B units and common areas the switches to be no higher than 48" AFF. - Remote switches for range hoods (one switch for fan, another for light) are required in all senior and Type A units.
 Switches must be at accessible locations and may not be installed under work stations. - Overhead lighting, ceiling fans, telephone and cable jacks required in all bedrooms and living rooms. - All full bathrooms must have an overhead ceiling light and also a vanity light centered over the sink.
 Exhaust fan must be wired to the overhead light fixture.
-Vanity lights must be on a separate switch. - Electrical panels in Type A and Type B units must be mounted at 48" maximum AFF to top breaker. - In all Type A units an emergency pull station with visual/audible alarm is required in all bathrooms and all bedrooms.
-Emergency pull stations may not be blocked by grab bars or towel bars. - All exterior storage closets must have a switched overhead light.
+Vanity lights must be on a separate switch. - Electrical panels in Type A and Type B units must be mounted at 48" maximum AFF to top breaker. - In all Type A units a hard-wired emergency pull station with visual/audible alarm is required in all bath-rooms and all bedrooms.
+All call for aid devices must be installed beside or below ceiling light switches in all bedrooms and bathrooms. - All exterior storage closets must have a switched overhead light.